HSLdevcom/jore4-jore3-importer/README.md

       4. Stop points are fetched from a remote URL during the import process.
          If needed, run the scheduled stop point CSV export (`export_stops_csv.sh`) and upload the result CSV file eg. to `jore4storage` in Azure.
-   2. In the profile specific configuration file, set `digiroad.stop.csv.file.url` to the Digiroad stops CSV to use (eg. from `hsl-jore4-common / jore4storage / jore4-digiroad / digiroad_stops_XXX.csv`)
+   2. In the profile-specific configuration file, set `digiroad.stop.csv.file.url` to the Digiroad stops CSV to use (eg. from `hsl-jore4-common / jore4storage / jore4-digiroad / digiroad_stops_XXX.csv`)

 ### Running the Tests

-When you want to run the test, you have follow these steps:
+When you want to run the test, you have to follow these steps:

 1. Run the dependencies of this application by using the command: `./development.sh start:deps`.
 2. Run the tests by running the command: `mvn --batch-mode clean verify`.